pcjitsu/weather-Check/README.md

 ## Contact

-For any questions or inquiries, feel free to reach out to me at pcjitsu@gmail.com.
+For any questions or inquiries, feel free to reach out to me at pcjitsu@gmail.com and thank you!